faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 I think I've responded to these (point to specific arguments above).

 The Emma quote ignores several possibilities: Emma was duped (Joseph Smith with hat or with collaborators).
 Emma lying (easy to suggest since appears to be lying about polygamy)

+### Comparing models

+What is the significance of the presence of so many parallels to [the culture and theology of the early 1800s](https://faenrandir.github.io/a_careful_examination/bom-parallels-to-1800s-thought/)?

+Did God merely influence the religious community with the kinds of ideas that would come forth in the Book of Mormon, perhaps to prepare the way before it?
+Was Joseph merely expressing ancient ideas in the language of modernity?

+To some extent we cannot easily distinguish between these models.
+However, certain data points _strongly_ suggest that Joseph was merely borrowing from the culture of his time.

+[pull/revamp that comment that Fuzzy linked to]

 ## A Parable That Counters The Arguments Proposed By Critics